GarethIW/LDEngine/README.md

 Mostly straightforward.
 Row is the row number of the animation in the spritesheet texture.
 Width and Height are the size of each cell of animation.

-Offset works in the same way as the SpriteBatch.Draw origin, except the origin defaults to the center of the frame.
-So an offset of Vector2.Zero would draw the center of the frame at the location supplied to SpriteAnim.Draw().
+Offset works in the same way as the SpriteBatch.Draw origin.
+So an offset of Vector2.Zero would the top-left of the frame at the location supplied to SpriteAnim.Draw().

 pingpong=true plays the anim in reverse once it reaches the last frame.